Keith Traylor: Regular season

+Playoffs

 Personal life

 Traylor has one son, Brandon.
 He currently resides in Broken Arrow, Oklahoma.
-Traylor had two brothers that played sports collegiately: Eric Traylor, who played basketball at New Mexico State from 1991-1993, and Mark Traylor, who played football at Louisiana-Lafayette in the early 1990s.
+Traylor had two brothers that played sports collegiately: Eric Traylor, who played basketball at New Mexico State from 1991 to 1993, and Mark Traylor, who played football at Louisiana-Lafayette in the early 1990s.
 Mark Traylor died after suffering several years from Behçet's disease, a rare immune disorder.